PoS fabric store open on Thursday morning

 Another customer described the interior of the store as being "in a mess."
 The customer said people were tightly packed in the narrow aisles .

 It is unclear whether the store was given special permission to open.
-Newsday was not allowed intside and the manager was unavailable for comment.
+Newsday was not allowed inside and the manager was unavailable for comment.

 Jimmy Aboud's is run by Gregory Aboud, head of the Downtown Owners and Merchants Association.